andrewlee8247/covid-19/README.md

 # The Model's Performance

-The model's accuracy is .86, with a precision score of .86 and recall score of .85.
+The model's average precision is .884, with a precision score of .86 and recall score of .85.
 1164 images were used for training and 129 images were used for testing.

 # Folders/Files